-Step 2 – Research Available Student Loan Relief Options
+Step 2 – Research Available Options

 Step 3 – Analyze Debt Relief Options

-For people with student loans and bad credit, debt settlement may be the best option.
+For people with student loans and bad credit, debt settlement may be a good option.
 Customers pay an affordable amount into a savings program that a debt settlement company will use as leverage to negotiate a settlement of up to 70%.
 While that sounds great, there are some long-term consequences.
 While you pay into your savings plan, you will not be making loan payments, which impacts your credit score.
 Also, the debt settlement company will charge a percentage of the money they save you and that money you save is considered taxable income.
 However, if you cannot get a better interest rate on your student loans, this is definitely an option to explore.

-Step 4 – Execute Debt Relief Strategy
+Step 4 – Execute a Debt Relief Strategy

 After you have explored your options, consider a new payment that will fit your long-term budget constraints.
 You can only lower your debt by not spending more money than you make.
 Transferring debt from student loans to credit cards is not a good long-term solution.
 You must make sure that your new student loan payment or debt settlement payment is an amount you are comfortable spending for the foreseeable future.
 If it is not, go back and see how you can cut your spending.
 If you cannot, consult meeting with a professional debt consultant, many of whom are free at non-profit organizations.